Soccer Iraq: Providing Information

 Throughout the years, Soccer Iraq has provided information regarding the Iraqi game to many major news networks and has been relied on by news organisations around the world, such as International Business Times, La Gazzetta dello Sport, Marca, L'Equipe, Goal, Al Jazeera, ESPN FC, Asian Football Confederation, Diario AS, Daily Mail, Daily Express, Sport.ro, Major League Soccer, Panorama, Mundo Deportivo, The Washington Post, The National, Fox Sports, Transfermarkt, RT, Emarat Al Youm, 90min.com, SPORTbible, Vancouver Whitecaps FC, Tuttosport, Sportskeeda, Football Manager, Telemundo Deportes, Het Nieuwsblad, Corriere dello Sport, Le Matin, Index.hr, Bola, Sport1, L'essentiel, Vanity Fair, NOS, Algemeen Dagblad, Thanh Niên, Siol, La Nación, NRC Handelsblad, Cumhuriyet, Al Akhbar, Radiotelevizija Slovenija, Kurir, El Comercio, La República, El Liberal, La Prensa, Koran Sindo, Žurnal24, DV, The New Arab, TyC Sports, Nova Sport 1, HobbyConsolas and Kurdistan 24.

-Notable Interviewees

-The website has published several interviews since its launch – most recently with Gonzalo Rodríguez García, Osama Rashid, Mohannad Abdul-Raheem, Rebin Sulaka, Lorival Santos, Marin Ion, Justin Meram and Ali Adnan.
+Partnerships

+On 17 May 2021, Iraqi club Al-Shorta SC announced on its official website that it had partnered with Soccer Iraq to manage its English-language social media profiles and streamline its digital content across all accounts.
+The move came after Al-Shorta's participation in Asia's top club competition, the AFC Champions League, with the club appointing Soccer Iraq due to its "six years of experience in social media and digital marketing".
+On 29 June 2021, Al-Shorta became the first Iraqi club to receive Twitter verification, through its English-language account.

+On 17 May 2023, Soccer Iraq reached an agreement with the Iraq Football Association (IFA) to launch and manage official English-language social media channels for the Iraq national football team, with the IFA commending the distinctive style of Soccer Iraq's body of work in digital media and its pioneering of English-language coverage of football in the country.
+These were later transformed to become the official channels for the national team in both English and Arabic.

 Player of the Year

-Soccer Iraq launched an Iraqi Player of the Year award for the first time in 2021.
-Mohammed Qasim Majid won the inaugural award and was congratulated by his club Al-Shorta SC.
+Soccer Iraq launched an Iraq Player of the Year award for the first time in 2021.
+Mohammed Qasim Majid won the inaugural award and was congratulated by his club.

 Goal of the Season

 Soccer Iraq launched the first ever Goal of the Season competition for the Iraqi Premier League starting from the 2016–17 season.
-The winner is chosen by a Twitter poll between the four best goals.
 Al-Zawraa midfielder Ali Raheem won the award in both of its first two seasons.
+The award lasted for six seasons until it was succeeded by the "Iraq Stars League Goal of the Season" award from the 2023–24 season.